Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Discussion

-Interestingly, AS and WS constraints not only produced different types of activations, but also resulted in learning different filters associated with angular and orientation tuning.
-The strongest example was seen in eccentricity tracking patterns produced by MNIST training.
-Here, WS models produced a functional filter in which more peripheral locations were associated with stronger responses (this found particularly for strong values of $\lambda$).
-In contrast, AS training produced the converse filter, where more central locations were associated with a stronger response.
-Another example of differences between produced filters was seen in that for MNIST, WS training produced fewer units sensitive to orientation tuning (cycle=2) than AS, but more units sensitive to symmetry tuning (cycle=4).
-In all, our findings suggest that WS constraints produce more biologically realistic topographic organization than AS constraints.
-Both methods induce correlation, but only WS produced smooth transitions and functional clustering.
+Interestingly, AS and WS also produced different angular and eccentricity tuning profiles.
+The clearest example was the eccentricity tuning patterns produced by MNIST training.
+Here, WS models produced an eccentricity preference profile in which more peripheral ring locations were associated with stronger responses.
+In contrast, AS training produced the opposite bias, with stronger responses for more central locations.
+Another example was that for MNIST, WS training produced fewer units showing orientation tuning (\texttt{cycle=2}) than AS, but more units showing symmetry tuning (\texttt{cycle=4}).
+Both regularizers increase local correlations, but only WS produced smooth transitions and functional clustering.